 Foreign currency translation.
 The functional currency for each of the Polaris foreign subsidiaries is their respective local currencies.
 The assets and liabilities in all Polaris foreign entities are translated at the foreign exchange rate in effect at the balance sheet date.
 Translation gains and losses are reflected as a component of accumulated other comprehensive loss in the shareholders' equity section of the accompanying consolidated balance sheets.
 Revenues and expenses in all of Polaris' foreign entities are translated at the average foreign exchange rate in effect for each month of the quarter.
-Transaction gains and losses including intercompany transactions denominated in a currency other than the functional currency of the entity involved are included in other expense (income), net in our consolidated statements of income.
+Transaction gains and losses including intercompany transactions denominated in a currency other than the functional currency of the entity involved are included in other expense, net in our consolidated statements of income.

 Comprehensive income.
-Components of comprehensive income include net income, foreign currency translation adjustments, and unrealized gains or losses on derivative instruments.
-The Company has chosen to disclose comprehensive income in separate consolidated statements of comprehensive income.
+Components of comprehensive income include net income, foreign currency translation adjustments, unrealized gains or losses on derivative instruments, and retirement benefit plan activity.
+The Company discloses comprehensive income in separate consolidated statements of comprehensive income.